JDBC TUTORIAL

 The closing event on a pooled connection signals the pooling module to place the connection back in the connection pool for future reuse.

-The JDBC 3.0 API provides a general framework with "hooks" to support connection pooling rather than specifying a particular connection pooling implementation.
-In this way, third-party vendors or users can implement the specific caching or pooling algorithms that best fit their needs.
-The JDBC 3.0 API specifies a ConnectionEvent class and the following interfaces as the hooks for any connection pooling implementation:
+The JDBC 3.0 API provides a general framework with hooks to support connection pooling rather than specifying a particular connection pooling implementation.
+This way, third-party vendors or users can implement the specific caching or pooling algorithms that best fit their needs.

 • ConnectionPoolDataSource